Appium Interview Questions, Mobile Testing Fundamentals, Appium Test Environment, Appium Tool Fundamentals, and Appium Testing Process.

 5. Which language is used to write tests in Appium?

 • We can write our tests in any language, Since Appium is nothing more than an HTTP server, a test which needs to be interfaced with Appium can simply use HTTP libraries to create HTTP sessions.

 • You just need to know the Selenium protocol in order to compose the right commands and that’s it!

-6) What are the pre-requisite to use APPIUM?
+6. What are the pre-requisite to use Appium?

-Pre-requisite to use APPIUM is
+Pre-requisite to use Appium are:

 • ANDROID SDK

 • APK App Info On Google Play

 • Appium allows us to write tests against multiple mobile platforms using the same API.